cedeber/korros-ui/README.md

 - Swift UI, Flutter, Druid, Frui -like UI toolkit
 - no JS(x) or CSS -like syntax
 - Fully Reactive like Solid.js
-- Very optioniated Design and UX
+- Very opinionated Design and UX
 - Fully accessible like react-aria or solid-aria